Differences between fixed and adjustable loans

 When you first take out a fixed-rate loan, the majority your payment goes toward interest.
 This proportion reverses itself as the loan ages.

 Borrowers can choose a fixed-rate loan to lock in a low interest rate.
 Borrowers select fixed-rate loans when interest rates are low and they wish to lock in at this lower rate.
 If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more monthly payment stability.
 If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call Primebank in Le Mars at 712-546-4175, in Sioux Center at 712-722-4545, or in Sioux City at 712-224-5400 for details.
+Call Primebank in Le Mars at 712-546-4175, in Sioux Center at 712-722-4545, or in Sioux City, call our office on Sunnybrook Drive at 712-224-5400 or our office on Hamilton Boulevard at 712-224-4777 for details.

 There are many different types of Adjustable Rate Mortgages.
 ARMs are normally adjusted twice a year, based on various indexes.

 Most programs have a "cap" that protects you from sudden monthly payment increases.
 Your ARM may feature a cap on interest rate increases over the course of a year.
 For example: no more than two percent per year, even if the underlying index goes up by more than two percent.
 Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount that the payment can increase in one period.
 Additionally, almost all adjustable programs have a "lifetime cap" — the interest rate can't ever go over the capped percentage.